rohancanish/rohancanish/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on HTML .
+- 🔭 I’m currently working on HTML.
-- 🌱 I’m currently learning JAVASCRIPT
+- 🌱 I’m currently learning JAVASCRIPT.
-- 👯 I’m looking to collaborate on any projects or hackathons
+- 👯 I’m looking to collaborate on any projects or hackathons.
-- 🤔 I’m looking for help with CODING
+- 🤔 I’m looking for help with CODING.
-- 💬 Ask me about anything
+- 💬 Ask me about anything.
 - 📫 How to reach me: rohancanish11@gmail.com
-- 😄 Pronouns:
-- ⚡ Fun fact:
+- ⚡ Fun fact: mitochondria is the powerhouse of the cell.
--->